rptabo/rptabo.github.io/_posts/2020-09-01-happiness.md

 - Songs of Innocence and of Experience

 Summary: Be present in the current now.
 Delight in everything it brings.
 God is infinitely wiser than you and it's all for your good.

+The key to happiness: Use the current moment to serve.
+You are happiest when not focused on yourself.

 Don't be a hedonist; do your duty in the moment (which is sometimes to plan).